Upper arm pain refers to pain that is felt anywhere from just below the shoulder joint to just above the elbow.

 Aggravating Factors: Reaching and lifting above your head, lying on your side, reaching behind your back, getting dressed

 Treatment: Rest from aggravating activities, ice, rotator cuff exercises to strengthen and stretch the muscles, upper back stretches and steroid injections.
 If the impingement is caused by small bone spurs in the subacromial space, surgery will be required to remove them, known as a subacromial decompression

 Recovery: It can take 3-6 months for upper arm pain to settle with shoulder impingement syndrome, with or without surgery

 What is it: A frozen shoulder aka adhesive capsulitis is where there is thickening and tightening of the joint capsule, a fluid filled sac that surrounds the glenohumeral (shoulder) joint

 Onset: Gradual onset over weeks/months, most common between the ages of 40-70 and in females.
 Often no obvious cause but it can develop after a shoulder injury or surgery

 Symptoms: There are three phases to a frozen shoulder, each with different symptoms - shoulder and upper arm pain that gets gradually worse (phase 1) then increasing restriction of shoulder movement (phase 2) in what is known as a capsular pattern – lateral rotation most limited, then flexion and medial rotation least affected.
 The pain gradually subsides but stiffness remains for a number of months (phase 3).
 Upper arm pain from a frozen shoulder is often worse at night

 Aggravating Factors: Arm movement, particularly above head height or twisting movements

 Treatment: Initially focuses on pain management e.g. medication and steroid injections.
 Once the pain has settled, an exercise programme is followed to strengthen and stretch the shoulder to regain full movement.
 If symptoms fail to improve after six months, surgery may be recommended

-Recovery: It can take up to 2 years to fully recover from a frozen shoulder.
+Recovery: It can take up to 2 years to fully recover from a frozen shoulder, for the upper arm pain and stiffness to fully resolve.
 Each phase can last for a number of months